Covered Individuals: All CEI Employees

 Immediate Family Member: spouse, child (foster, adopted), parent, brother, sister, grandparent, grandchild, or the same relation by marriage or legal guardian.

 All requests for gifts through the employee recognition fund should be directed to the vice president of human resources for processing.
 The HR vice president will order the gift and arrange delivery.
-Items are sent in the event of a birth, adoption, extended hospital stay, death, retirement from the college, or other occasion deemed appropriate by the executive director of human resources.
-Gifts are not to exceed $50.00 per request for plants or flowers.
-Retirement parties are not to exceed $100.00.
+Items are sent in the event of a birth, adoption, extended hospital stay, death, retirement from the college, or other occasion deemed appropriate by the vice president of human resources or president.
+Gifts are not to exceed $60.00 per request for plants or flowers.
+Retirement parties are not to exceed $150.00.

 The employee is responsible for notifying their division manager of his/her significant life event.
 Life events include a full-time employee’s retirement, hospitalization, or birth or adoption of an employee’s child; or death within an employee's immediate family.